Last updated: Oct 18, 2024

 Why keeping track of your mileage is important

-Additionally, keeping track of your miles is essential for tracking your auto insurance, especially if you have a mileage-based policy.
-Tracking your mileage enables you to know whether to get a top-up or when to drive less so you don’t go over your limit because the premium for pay-per-mile vehicle insurance is based on how much you drive.
+- Mileage-based car insurances: Additionally, keeping track of your miles is essential for tracking your auto insurance, especially if you have a mileage-based policy.
+Tracking your mileage enables you to know whether to get a top-up or when to drive less so you don’t go over your limit.

-And last, but not least, if you’re driving your car for business and looking to deduct your vehicle-related expenses, you’re gonna need a simple & acceptable mileage log with the trips you tracked or logged, which can be kept in several different ways.
+- Tax deductions: And last, but not least, if you’re driving your car for business and looking to deduct your vehicle-related expenses, youneed to track mileage for business driving with the trips you tracked or logged, which can be kept in several different ways.

-We’ve already written a detailed article about how to keep track of your mileage for taxes, now we’re going to introduce the 3 major ways to keep a free simple mileage log for taxes.
+Now we’re going to introduce the 3 major ways to keep a simple mileage log for taxes:

 Manual mileage log on paper

 Mileage counter apps are ubiquitous nowadays, millions of people use them day by day.
-They’re easy to use, they track your trips automatically straight from your pocket, and they create a list of your trips (i.e. your mileage log), which you can print and file to the IRS to claim a vehicle mileage tax deduction.
+They’re easy to use, they record your mileage automatically with GPS, and they create a list of your trips (i.e. your irs mileage log), which you can print and file to the IRS to claim a vehicle mileage tax deduction based on the standard mileage rate.
+Moreover, they often offer other helpful features, such as vehicle expense trackers, maintenance log client libraries, trip categories, or odometer logs.

 TIP: Check our comparison table about the best mileage tracker apps of 2023

-What information to include in your vehicle mileage log book
+What information to include in your vehicle mileage form

 The IRS’s mileage log requirements are:

-• The purpose for each travel (business or personal) – NOTE: an automatic mileage tracker app like MileageWise auto-categorizes these trips
+- The reason for the trip (business use or personal) – an automatic mileage tracker app like MileageWise auto-categorizes these trips

-NOTE: The IRS only requires the annual starting and ending odometer readings.
+NOTE: The IRS only requires the annual starting and ending odometer readings for compliant mileage reporting.
 However, If you’re working as an employee, tracking your miles for mileage reimbursement, your employer might need your odometer readings more often – it’s a matter to discuss for sure.
 If you need a retrospective mileage log but don’t have your past odometer readings, just use our Odometer Reading Calculator.

 What should I do with personal trips?